💰Loan & Fee Details

 💰 APR vs Interest Rate

-The interest rate tells you how much you pay to borrow the money itself.
-APR shows how much you pay in total after adding fees.
-A loan with a low interest rate but high fees can easily end up with a higher APR than a loan with a slightly higher rate and almost no fees.
+The interest rate only covers borrowing the principal.
+APR adds fees and spreads them across your full term.
+A loan with a low interest rate but high fees can easily have a higher APR than a loan with a slightly higher rate and minimal fees.

 📈 When to Use an APR Calculator